rufuspollock-okfn/data-quality-uk-25k-spend/README.md

 Good Tables can automatically detect encoding, but it can also be wrong.
 This allows you to explicitly pass in an encoding to be used to read the data file stream.

+Data Quality CLI will fetch the files that were found at the url provided by `data/sources.csv`,and store them locally in the `fetched/*` directory.
+These data sources should be committed to this repository along with each data quality run that is committed.
+This helps build an audit trail of the files actually assessed for a give data quality assessment.

 ### Publish the assessment